Skip to content

 1. Ensure that the Teamscale instance base URL is configured correctly.

-2. Select the Bitbucket Server (On-Premise) connector during project creation.
+2. Select the Bitbucket Data Center (On-Premise) connector during project creation.

 3. Select or create an account for the Bitbucket server.
 The account's fields should be filled out as follows: